TAP Peer Mentor

-As a component of Project TAP, we are offering the opportunity to Harper students to mentor a student on the Autism Spectrum who will be attending Harper classes.
+As a component of Transition Autism Program (TAP), we are offering the opportunity to Harper students to mentor a student on the Autism Spectrum who will be attending Harper classes.
 The mentor will draw upon his/her own experiences as a student at Harper to provide support and encouragement to the incoming freshman.

 - Serve as an energetic and enthusiastic volunteer to help first-year students on the Autism Spectrum succeed at Harper